hoodiehq-archive/documentation/tutorials/index.md

 layout: layout-tutorials
 ---

-# Getting started - Part 2
+# Getting started with Hoodie - Part 2

 ### 0. Make a new hoodie app